datadryad/dryad-app/documentation/technical_notes/adding_api_accounts.md

 Adding a New API Account
 ========================

-Users can now create their own [API accounts](../apis/api_account.md), and userless accounts can be created through the web interface for journal APIs.
+Users can now create their own [API accounts](../apis/api_account.md), and API accounts for users without ORCIDs (usually for journal APIs) can be created through the "Manage Accounts" web interface.
 This historic documentation outlines the old process.

 ---